 If you are self-employed, optimizing your savings, credit score, down payment; minimizing your debts; and maintaining an up-to-date profit-and-loss statement is a good strategy.
 Your income will generally be computed using your past two tax returns.

-With nearly 200 branches in 21 states and over a 30 year history of integrity, personalized service and on-time closings, Cornerstone is proud to be recognized as a top lender in the United States.
+With over 100 branches in 21 states over 1000 employees and a 29-year history of integrity, personalized service and on-time closings, Cornerstone is proud to be recognized as a top lender in the United States.